 September 21, 1942: According to columnist Ernest Foster, Judy suffered stage fright on one scene per picture.
 Allegedly she experienced it while filming the “Nobody” number in Strike Up The Band; the Sarah Bernhardt impersonation in Babes on Broadway; the YMCA segment of For Me And My Gal; and currently her take-off on Marta Eggerth in Presenting Lily Mars.
 On this day Judy was in the middle of filming on the latter.

-September 21, 1944: The Clock filming continued with scenes shot on the “Interior Tony’s Repair Shop” and “Interior Magazine Stand” sets.
+September 21, 1944: Filming on The Clock continued with scenes shot on the “Interior Tony’s Repair Shop” and “Interior Magazine Stand” sets.
 Time called: 10 a.m.; dismissed: 6:05 p.m.

 The “Tony’s” and magazine stand scenes were deleted from the film prior to its release, as were any interior shots of the repair shop.
 All that’s seen in the film are Judy with co-star Robert Walker entering the shop after convincing the owner (played by an uncredited actor) to open it up.